profsmith89/ctps/_sources/chap04.md

 We're not too concerned with most of the header, but one field that should interest us is the value of the key `'Content-Type'` for this indicates how the server has encoded the body of the response.
 The value of this key is `'application/json; charset=utf-8'`.
 As we learned in the last chapter, the Python interpreter we're using defaults to `utf-8` for character encodings and having the Wikipedia server return a response in this encoding format makes our lives easy.
 Beyond the encoding of the individual characters in the response's body, this value tells us that the body is organized using the JSON data-interchange standard, which is what we asked it to do when we specified `'format': 'json'` as one of our `query` parameters.

-**JSON and the response body.** JSON stands for [JavaScript Object Notation](http://json.org), and it is meant to be standard for exchanging structured data that is easy for machines to generate and parse, while also being relatively easy for humans to read and write.
+## JSON and the response body

+JSON stands for [JavaScript Object Notation](http://json.org), and it is meant to be standard for exchanging structured data that is easy for machines to generate and parse, while also being relatively easy for humans to read and write.

 As we saw when we looked at the body of our `response`, JSON-structured data resembles a dictionary of key-value pairs.
 Some of the values might be singleton values like a string or an integer, and other values might themselves be lists (i.e., enclosed in square brackets) or dictionaries (i.e., enclosed in curly braces).